AdityaKumar-009/Dashboard-UI-Template/README.md

-# DashBoard UI Template App
+# Dashboard UI Template App

 Welcome to Dashboard Template UI App which is made using JavaFX.
 You can use it freely on your amazing projects.